6 Simple Tips for Returning or Exchanging Gifts

 5. A given store may have different return/exchange policies for different items.

 When possible, it’s always a good idea to pull up the merchant’s official website and read the fine print.
 Target will let you exchange airbeds (for a “similar item”), but not return them.
 You can return a GPS unit at Walmart within 30 days of the purchase, but for an “undamaged prepaid wireless cell phone,” your window of opportunity is only two weeks long.
 And for a CD that’s been removed from its original plastic wrap, Amazon will only refund you 50 percent of the item’s original price.

 6. Donating or reselling the gift is an option, too.

-Getting a major retailer to take back an item that’s been opened, stripped of its tags, or even slightly used is often impossible.
-That doesn’t mean you’ll never find a buyer.
-Consider selling the gift on platforms like Facebook Marketplace or eBay (a site with its very own Weird Al Yankovic song, by the by.)
+Getting a major retailer to take back an item that’s been opened, stripped of its tags, or even slightly used is often impossible—but that doesn’t mean you’ll never find a buyer.
+Consider selling the gift on platforms like Facebook Marketplace or eBay (a site with its very own Weird Al Yankovic song, by the way).

 Or maybe think about handing it off to Goodwill; if you play your cards right, that donation could be tax-deductible.